Can202/minetest_bank_accounts_receipt/readme.txt

-This mod is just made for me
+This mod is just made for me, but, i upload to Github, idk